 Investing a little extra in a great sectional can be a solution to this problem.
-These versatile pieces of furniture can be assembled and placed in many different ways and these are all simple to rearrange whenever you like.
+These versatile pieces of furniture can be assembled and placed in many ways and these are all simple to rearrange whenever you like.
 Pieces can also be added and subtracted as your tastes change.
-Invest a little more in a really good quality piece and you’ll have the ‘backbone’ of your space for years to come.
+Invest a little more in an excellent quality piece and you’ll have the ‘backbone’ of your space for years to come.

 Give Furniture Placement Serious Thought